Grasp the bar using a shoulder-width supinated (underhand) grip.

-Keeping your elbows by your sides, exhale as you curl the bar towards your shoulders until your elbows are fully flexed.
+Keeping your body still, exhale as you curl the bar towards your shoulders until your elbows are fully flexed.

 Hold for a count of two and squeeze your biceps.

-Inhale as you lower the bar to the starting position, with your arms almost fully extended.
+Inhale as you lower the bar to the starting position, with your elbows by your sides and arms almost fully extended.

 Comments and tips

-Keep your body still and your elbows fixed to your sides.
-Only your forearms should move.
+Keep your body still.
+Only your arms should move.